kubernetes/community/keps/sig-cloud-provider/0002-cloud-controller-manager.md

 - [Kubelet](https://kubernetes.io/docs/reference/generated/kubelet/) - Track usages of [KubeletFlags.CloudProvider](https://github.com/kubernetes/kubernetes/blob/master/cmd/kubelet/app/options/options.go)
 - [How Cloud Provider Functionality is deployed to and enabled in the cluster](https://kubernetes.io/docs/setup/pick-right-solution/#hosted-solutions) - Track usage from [PROVIDER_UTILS](https://github.com/kubernetes/kubernetes/blob/master/cluster/kube-util.sh)

-For the cloud providers who are in repo, moving out would allow them to more quickly iterate on their solution and decouple cloud provider fixes from open source releases.
-Moving the cloud provider code out of the open source processes means that these processes do not need to load/run unnecessary code for the environment they are in.
+For the cloud providers who are in repo (a.k.a in-tree), moving out would allow them to more quickly iterate on their solution and decouple cloud provider fixes from open source releases.
+Moving the cloud provider code out of the in-tree processes means that these processes do not need to load/run unnecessary code for the environment they are in.
-We would like to abstract a core controller manager library so help standardize the behavior of the cloud controller managers produced by each cloud provider.
+We would like to abstract a core controller manager library to help standardize the behavior of the cloud controller managers produced by each cloud provider.
 We would like to minimize the number and scope of controllers running in the cloud controller manager so as to minimize the surface area for per cloud provider deviation.

 ### Goals

-- Get to a point where we do not load the cloud interface for any of kubernetes core processes.
-- Remove all cloud provider specific code from kubernetes/kubernetes.
 - Have a generic controller manager library available for use by the per cloud provider controller managers.
-- Move the cloud provider specific controller manager logic into repos appropriate for those cloud providers.

-### Intermediary Goals

-Have a cloud controller manager in the kubernetes main repo which hosts all of the controller loops for the in repo cloud providers.
-Do not run any cloud provider logic in the kube controller manager, the kube apiserver or the kubelet.
-At intermediary points we may just move some of the cloud specific controllers out.
-(Eg. volumes may be later than the rest)
+- Provide a mechanism to run out-of-tree provider that has feature parity to existing in-tree providers.

 ### Non-Goals

-Forcing cloud providers to use the generic cloud manager.
+- Removing and fully deprecating in-tree cloud provider code.
+That will be coverd in KEP-0013.

 ## Proposal